glutanimate/coronavirus-tracker/docs/description.md

 <!-- BANNER -->

-Adds a small indicator to Anki's toolbar, displaying the number of people currently known to have recovered from [COVID-19](https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_pandemic) / the current coronavirus pandemic.
+Adds a small indicator to Anki's toolbar, displaying the number of people currently known to have recovered from [COVID-19](https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_pandemic) / the coronavirus pandemic.

 **Requires Anki 2.1.22 or higher to work correctly** (which was [just released today](https://apps.ankiweb.net/#download))